 In Greek mythology, Hecuba is the Queen of Troy.
 In the many stories of her, Hecuba comes into contact with many of the Greek gods and kings, including Apollo, Zeus, and Odysseus, and even had a son with Apollo, Toilus, who was later killed by Achilles.

-It seems as though it’s Hecuba’s interaction with Odysseus that is referenced in Hades 2, though, as Hecuba actually appears as a Dobermann with whom Melinoë can interact in The Crossroads.
+It seems as though it’s Hecuba’s interaction with Odysseus that’s referenced in Hades 2, though, as Hecuba appears as a Dobermann with whom Melinoë can interact in The Crossroads.
 In this story, Hecuba is taken by Odysseus as a slave, and she reacts by barking and growling at the king.
-As a result, the Gods turn her into a dog, allowing her to escape – apparently the form we find her in in Hades 2.
+As a result, the Gods turn her into a dog, allowing her to escape – apparently the form we find her in Hades 2.

 Now you know which Hades 2 characters to look out for as you make your way through Hades itself, but we can’t help which Gods turn up, so here’s hoping RNG is on your side.
 Hopefully, you’re loving Hades 2 as much as we are, and you can read just how much that is in our Hades 2 preview.
-If you are, you might also be interested in finding out more about Hades 2 Arcana Cards, or more specifics about Hades 2 Hecate and her appearance as a boss.
+If you are, you might also be interested in finding out more about Hades 2 Arcana Cards, how to beat the Hades 2 bosses, and what the best Hades 2 builds are.

 Additional contributions from Will Nelson.